-While inequities existed under the programs, many women, blacks and other minorities found employment with the WPA.
-In 1935, the WPA employed approximately 350,000 African Americans, about 15 percent of its total workforce.
-The Federal Music and Theatre projects also supported black musicians and actors.
+While inequities existed under the programs, many women, African Americans and other marginalized groups found employment with the WPA.
+In 1935, the WPA employed approximately 350,000 Black Americans, about 15 percent of its total workforce.
+The Federal Music and Theatre projects also supported Black musicians and actors.

-The WPA made significant contributions to the preservation of African American culture and history with the Federal Writers’ Project.
-The program collected interviews, articles and notes on African American life in the South, including oral histories from former slaves.
+The WPA made significant contributions to the preservation of Black culture and history with the Federal Writers’ Project.
+The program collected interviews, articles and notes on Black American life in the South, including oral histories from people who were formerly enslaved.

 The WPA put women to work in clerical jobs, gardening, canning and as librarians and seamstresses.
 Women engaged in sewing projects made up about seven percent of the national WPA workforce.